jmcollin78/versatile_thermostat/README.md

 5. a temperature sensor entity giving the outside temperature.
 If you don't have an external sensor, you can use local weather integration
 6. a cycle duration in minutes.
 On each cycle, the heater will cycle on and then off for a calculated time to reach the target temperature (see [preset](#configure-the-preset-temperature) below),
 7. minimum and maximum thermostat temperatures,
+8. the power of the l'équipement which will activate the power and energy sensors of the device,
-8. the list of features that will be used for this thermostat.
+9. the list of features that will be used for this thermostat.
 Depending on your choices, the following configuration screens will appear or not.

 > ![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/tips.png?raw=true) _*Notes*_
       1. With the ```thermostat_over_switch``` type, calculation are done at each cycle.
 So in case of conditions change, you will have to wait for the next cycle to see a change.
 For this reason, the cycle should not be too long. **5 min is a good value**,